This page has moved to here!

 Clerkship—Specialty Based Clinical Experiences

 Many of our committed teachers also participate in the required Family Medicine Clerkship.
 The clerkship emphasizes the acquisition of skills and knowledge related to the care of patients in the outpatient setting.
-The Clerkship operates in Vermont, Connecticut and Maine.
+The Clerkship operates in Vermont, Connecticut, Maine, and New York.
 Family Medicine physicians care for a diverse group of patients of all ages on a longitudinal basis providing acute care, chronic disease management, prevention, health maintenance and education.
 Students will examine the role of the Family Physician, both in leading the patient-centered medical home and within the complex health care system as a whole.
 During their rotations, students collaborate with their host communities to complete Community Health Improvement Projects and study from a national on-line curriculum designed by the Society of Teachers of Family Medicine.

 Advanced Integration—Senior Year Programs

 Senior students can choose among 11 different Family Medicine courses, including the extremely popular Acting Internship in Family Medicine at The University of Vermont Medical Center.

 Students can choose to become active researchers with faculty guidance during each of the four years of medical school.